Leo Gullotta: Biography

-Salvatore Leopoldo Gullotta was born on 9 January 1946 in Catania, Sicily.
-Gullotta started his career as an extra in Teatro Massimo Bellini.
+Gullotta started his career as an extra in Teatro Massimo Bellini, and in 1970, he entered the stage company of the Teatro Stabile di Catania.
 In his long career as an actor, Gullotta has starred in about 100 films and has participated in numerous shows and drama series for television.

 He became widely known for his role in Nanni Loy's Café Express, a Commedia all'italiana hit in 1980.
 He has worked with director and screenwriter Giuseppe Tornatore at least five times.
 Gullotta has also starred in many theatrical plays and dramas, and was part of the Il Bagaglino theater company.

 Gullotta is also a well-known voice actor; as a voice dubber, he provided the Italian voice of Manny in the first three films of the Ice Age film series, reprising this role in short films and video games.
 He also dubbed Burt Young in Rocky, Joe Pesci in Once Upon a Time in America, Moonwalker, My Cousin Vinny and The Irishman, and the robot Johnny 5 in Short Circuit.
 He also became the new Italian voice of Woody Allen after the death of Oreste Lionello in 2009.

 In 2010, Gullotta celebrated fifty years of his career.

 Other activities

-In 1998, Gullotta debuted as writer with the book Mille fili d'erba (Di Renzo Editore, ISBN 88-86044-87-9).

 In 2020, along with Francesco Calogero, Gullotta was artistic director of Taormina Film Fest.